Mariam Jashi: Education

-Dr. Jashi graduated from Harvard University as the Master of Public Administration (MPA) and Edward S. Mason Fellow of Harvard Kennedy School in 2011.
+Jashi graduated from Harvard University as the Master of Public Administration (MPA) and Edward S. Mason Fellow of Harvard Kennedy School in 2011.
 She holds Doctor of Medicine (MD) degree from Davit Tvildiani Medical University (AIETI Medical School), Master of Public Health (MPH) from Tbilisi State University and post-graduate qualifications in health and development from Lund University, University College London, Semmelweis University and the World Bank Institute (US).